 The Fall Line is a rad glove in so many ways, though offering a high amount of warmth isn't one of those ways.
 We see this as a positive in the sense that maybe extreme warmth is not what you're after, or a negative, as they are bomber, but on the thinner side of the spectrum, offering less insulation than many of the contenders in our review.
 Don't get us wrong; these gloves still offer warmth, and we were comfortable when wearing them in 10-15F temperatures.
 If these temperatures sound ideal to you, and dexterity and durability are what you're looking for, the Fall Line's level of warmth might be perfect.

 To help keep their wearer warm, the Fall Line uses a polyester lining (AKA fleece lining), which feels nice and cozy, allowing damp hands to dry quickly; they just weren't as warm as other models we tested.
 That said, most of our testers still found these gloves kept their hands warm when worn down to 10F, as long as the weather was mostly dry.
 We do think that the low profile neoprene cuff and foam on the back of the hand likely contribute to this glove's overall warmth.
-Compared to similar gloves in our fleet, like the Black Diamond Legend or the Outdoor Research Illuminator, we found that the Fall Line gloves were not as warm, scoring a 7 out of 10, while the Legend earned an 8, and the Arc'teryx Fission earned a 9.
-If you do need serious warmth, the Hestra Army Leather Gore-Tex, and Black Diamond Guide can provide, earning a score of 10 out of 10.
+Compared to similar gloves in our fleet, like the Black Diamond Legend or the Outdoor Research Illuminator, we found that the Fall Line gloves were not as warm.
+If you do need serious warmth, the Hestra Army Leather Gore-Tex, and Black Diamond Guide can provide.

 The Fall Line features some of the very best dexterity in our review.
-While these gloves feel marginally on the stiffer side when you first try them on, they soften up quickly (in half a day of use or less), eventually feeling similar to the Outdoor Research Illuminator.
-We found that in real-world use and in our side-by-side motor skill tests (like writing our name and manually unlocking a car door), the Fall Line was among the top scorers, like the Outdoor Research Illuminator.
+While these gloves feel marginally on the stiffer side when you first try them on, they soften up quickly (in half a day of use or less).
+We found that in real-world use and in our side-by-side motor skill tests (like writing our name and manually unlocking a car door), the Fall Line was among the top scorers, like the Arc'teryx Fission.

 A Note on Fit